What is a Hot Roof?

 When it comes to attic insulation, a vented attic system is typically paired with traditional insulation like fiberglass or cellulose.

-On the other hand, an unvented attic system is more energy-efficient and is the go-to choice for installing spray foam insulation.
+On the other hand, an unvented attic system is generally more energy-efficient and is the go-to choice for installing spray foam insulation.

 However, there are times when a vented system is the better approach.